Ms. Inglish has 30 years experience in medicine, psychology, STEM instruction, history, and aerospace education for USAF Civil Air Patrol.

 Old Delray Reconstruction

 This neighborhood began in 1898 as a small village on the Detroit River that industrialized, grew, and began to decay.
-Today, the last residents have been offered a "house swap" deal in which that can receive a house elsewhere in the city if they agree to move to make way for a new six-lane bridge over to the Canadian side of the river.
+Today, the last residents have been offered a "house swap" deal in which they receive a house elsewhere in the city in exchange for moving to make way for a new six-lane bridge over to the Canadian side of the river.